moonline/HSR.BA.Documentation/tutorial/eeppiTutorial.md

         ![Register new user](img/registration.jpg "Regiter new user")
     3. Login with the new created user
         ![Login](img/loginMask.jpg "Login")
-2. Define your Decision Knowledge System
+2. Define your Decision Knowledge System (e.g. your ADRepo)
-    1. Navigate to "Administration" > "DKS"
+    1. Navigate to "Administration" > "Decision Knowledge Systems"
-    2. Enter the address of your DKS, changes will be safed on clicking outside field
+    2. Enter the address of your DKS, changes will be applied on clicking outside field
         ![Configure DKS](img/administrationDKS.jpg "Configure decision knowledge system")
 3. Create an account for your Project Planning tool
     1. Navigate to "Account" > "Project Planning Tool Accounts"